calum-codes/private-markets-api/README.md

 - src/index.ts - entry point
 - api/handlers - responsible for routing and coodinating validation, business logic, and presentation concerns
 - api/presenters - responsible for presenting the output in accordance with the specification
-- api/validators - responsible for validating user input
+- api/validators - responsible for validating user input (I have assumed some validation here, like guarding against strings which are unusually long, or numbers which are unusually high)
 - services - responsible for all business logic and database access (no separate repository layer, this would be a bit overkill)

 I have not used any frameworks or ORMs.
 Just 3 direct dependencies: "yup", "decimal.js" and "pg".
 My style is to keep things simple, until they aren't simple any more.